-This mainboard comes with Bus Master software drivers for various Operating Systems, that enable the PCI controller to operate in Bus Master mode.
-The drivers are stored on the Support Disk in several directories.
-The included 'readme' files have information on the drivers and how to install them.
+This mainboard comes with software drivers, for various Operating Systems, that enable the PCI controller to operate in 'Bus Master' mode.
+The drivers are on the Support Disk.
+The included 'readme' file has information on the drivers and installation information.